-The Wolper Law Firm is currently investigating claims against former Raymond James and Cantella & Associates Financial Advisor, Peter Marketos.
+The Wolper Law Firm, P.A. is currently investigating claims against former Raymond James and Cantella & Associates Financial Advisor, Peter Marketos.
 Peter Marketos has been in the securities industry since the 1990s and previously worked at Oppenheimer.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on December 18, 2018, Peter Marketos was sanctioned by FINRA.
 The sanction included a fine of $20,000 and a suspension of one year from associating with any broker-dealer.
 The Letter of Acceptance, Waiver and Consent entered into between FINRA and Peter Marketos states:

 “Without admitting or denying the findings, Marketos consented to the sanctions and to the entry of findings that he made recommendations to concentrate three customers’ investments in High Yield Bonds, which was unsuitable in light of the customers’ investment profiles.
 The findings stated that Marketos recommended that the three customers concentrate their accounts in speculative high yield corporate bonds that were rated below investment grade by the major ratings agencies (High Yield Bonds) and in high yield bonds issued by oil and gas companies, which increased the risk of loss in their accounts.
 However, none of the customers had prior investment experience with corporate or high yield bonds.
 The customers consisted of an individual over the age of 65 and partially retired, a married couple in their 50s that had retired early, and an individual with a limited income comprised mainly of disability benefits.”